“By failing to prepare, you are preparing to fail.”

 - Identify potentially hazardous areas and possible evacuation routes.

-Permits and/or Permission: Organize permission (eg. If trekking over private lands) or permits (eg. National Park or hut fees) before setting out.
-Generally speaking, your money goes back into the very place in which you are hiking.
+Organize permission (e.g. If trekking over private lands) or permits (e.g. National Park, camping or hut fees) before setting out.

-Maildrops: For longer hikes where resupply options are limited, you may need to organize maildrops in advance.
-Such packages are usually sent General Delivery.
-Be sure to include your name, estimated date of arrival and a little side note saying, “Please hold for ……..name of trail………. hiker.”
+For longer hikes where resupply options are limited, you may need to organize mail drops in advance.
+Most countries offer the service by which a Post Office will hold mail until the recipient comes to collect it.
+How long they will hold it can vary considerably depending on the country.
+These packages are usually addressed General Delivery (USA & Canada) or Poste Restante (Australia, NZ and many other countries).
+Be sure to include your name, estimated date of arrival and perhaps a side note saying, “please hold for …..(Name of Trail)…. hiker.”

 At Home: Keep all your hiking equipment in one cupboard.
 Make a gear list and tape it to the inside of that cupboard.
 Same principle applies for your hiking clothes.
 This will save a lot of last minute rushing around trying to locate everything.
 Speaking from personal experience on this one.